dannygreg/Pastel/ReadMe.md

 ##Installation

-To install the theme move it into `~/Library/Xcode/UserData/FontAndColorThemes/` directory, creating any folders you need to along the way.
+To install the theme move it into `~/Library/Xcode/UserData/FontAndColorThemes/`, creating any directories you need to along the way.

 At some point, if I ever get round to it, I will create a proper installer.
 For now though, you will have to move it yourselves.